abhishek95/Steering-Angle-Prediction/README-Template.md

  We have used only centre camera from dataset as evident from file name.

- [Datasetoverview](https://github.com/abhishek95/Steering-Angle-Prediction/blob/master/src/dataset_overview.py) file sees the hisotgram of dataset and is used for data augmentation.
+[Dataset overview](https://github.com/abhishek95/Steering-Angle-Prediction/blob/master/src/dataset_overview.py) file visualises the hisotgram of dataset and is used for data augmentation.
 For now, we have removed some neutral angles with 40% probability.
 We are saving the new npy files with added keyword 'new' in filename.

  ```
  For ex: Y_center.npy becomes Y_center_new.npy